ismaild/ismaild.github.io/source/_posts/2013-09-03-hello-docker.markdown

 **Virtual Machines:** require a complete operating system image, with allocated resources to run.
 They take a long time to bootup, and have quite a bit of overhead.

-**Containers:** are much more lightweight, since there is no overhead of a complete virtual environment, with the kernnal managing the memory and access to the file system.
+**Containers:** are much more lightweight, since there is no overhead of a complete virtual environment, with the kernel managing the memory and access to the file system.
 This also means you can bootup an application in seconds.

 ### Install docker